Convergent and Divergent Problems

 There is no solution—and yet, some educators are better than others.
 How do they do it?
 One way to find out is to ask them.
 ‘Look here,’ they might say, ‘all this is far too clever for me.
 The point is: You must love the little horrors.’
 Love, empathy, understanding, compassion—these are faculties of a higher order than those required for the implementation of any policy of discipline or of freedom.
 To mobilise these higher faculties or forces, to have them available not simply as occasional impulses but permanently: that requires a high level of self-awareness, and that makes a great educator.

-One reply on “Convergent and Divergent Problems”
+One response to “Convergent and Divergent Problems”

 If I may, this appears to be more about ‘utilitarian’ problems in life.
 The human life also has ‘other’ non-utilitarian problems.
 Let’s call them dharam-sankat or paradox.
 Then there are also ‘aesthetic’ problems.
 Solutions to such problems, and the process of solving such problems would perhaps be different from Schumacher’s noble attempt.
 Of course, Schumacher is an economist.